nicolas-van/parcel-github-pages-boilerplate/README.md

 npm start
 ```

-To check the code with eslint (the Github Actions will fail if this step does'nt pass):
+To check the code with eslint (the CI will fail if this step doesn't pass):

 ```
 npm run lint